traez/codelabllc-reactjs-developer-task/README.md

-# Frontend Intern Task Moonex Dotprolabs
+# CodelabLLC Reactjs Developer Task

-This project was developed as part of my skill-building and preparation for a freelancing web development career, focusing on creating simple, professional websites using Next.js and a headless CMS to deliver modern and efficient solutions.
+This is my task submission for a React.js Developer take home job assessment.

 ## Table of contents